DislabNJU/Spark/README.md

 How Cobra works?
 ===
-As shown in the green rectangle,
+As shown in the green rectangle, three cases are classified where the job could request more resources, or maintain current resources, or release some resources.
+The decision is made according to the resource utilization and the presence of waiting tasks.

 The primary code of our changes is in ./core/src/main/scala/org/apache/spark/ExecutorAllocationManager.scala